-What is a Fiber Optic Amplifier?
+What is an Optical Amplifier?

 - Erbium-Doped Fiber Amplifier (EDFA)